Our OpenAI Bill Went From $23 to $4,200 in 48 Hours — A Missing Stop Sequence Did It

 We had three things in place that should have caught this.
 None of them did.

-1. SQS Dead Letter Queue.
-We had configured a DLQ, but when we'd migrated queue infrastructure two months earlier, the DLQ ARN in our Terraform config pointed to the old environment.
-Messages never reached the DLQ.
-We had never verified this after the migration because the happy path worked.
+The SQS dead letter queue was configured.
+But when we'd migrated queue infrastructure two months earlier, the DLQ ARN in our Terraform config still pointed to the old environment.
+Nobody had noticed because the happy path kept working, and we'd never deliberately failed a message to verify delivery.

 When we did the post-mortem, we identified two independent root causes, either of which alone would have prevented the incident:

-generate arbitrarily long output.
-For the specific inputs that triggered the loop,
+model could generate arbitrarily long output.
+For the inputs that triggered the loop,

-each call was generating ~4,200 tokens before the token window cut it off.
-With a
+each call was generating around 4,200 tokens before the context window cut it off.
+A

-max_tokens: 800 cap (more than enough for our output), each failed call
+max_tokens: 800 cap (more than enough for our real output) would have made

-Root Cause 2: Retry logic with no ceiling and a broken DLQ.
+Second: retry logic with no ceiling and a broken DLQ.
+SQS maxReceiveCount

-meant there was no circuit breaker at any layer.
+retry counter means there's no circuit breaker at any layer.
+Either fix in isolation

 We shipped four changes the same day: